Page Contributor(s): Ron Hawks, Las Vegas, NV, USA Ties Arts, Bussum, Netherlands; Luke Hise, Phoenix, AZ, USA

 Rarely do we have the good fortune of exclaiming “This is the _________climb in the world.”
 There is only one hardest (Mauna Kea), one highest (Uturuncu), one most deadly (Death Road), and one LONGEST (Mauna Loa) in the entire world.

 What good fortune we have that the hardest AND longest roads in the world are on the same Island (Hawaii’s Big Island).
-At 62.2 miles, Mauna Loa is a good distance in front of the world’s second longest climb, Alto de Letras in Colombia (52.1 miles).
+At 62.2 miles, Mauna Loa is a good distance in front of the world’s second longest climb, Wuling Pass East, Taiwan (54.3 miles).

-World’s #2 longest bike climb - Alto de Letras, Colombia.
+World’s #2 longest bike climb - Wuling Pass East, Taiwan

-Surprisingly, of the two routes to the top of Mauna Loa, the longest route is also the lower ranked, coming in at #7 US/#60 World, versus the shorter at 44.8 miles, #4 US/#28 World (MAP).
+Surprisingly, of the two routes to the top of Mauna Loa, the longest route is also the lower ranked, coming in at #8 US/#101 World, versus the shorter at 44.8 miles which would rank #4 US/#33 World (MAP).

 Before heading to Hawaii for your Mauna Loa cycling adventure, be sure to rely on our list of Things to Bring on a Cycling Trip, and use our interactive checklist to ensure you don't forget anything.